 C-Section Explained In More Detail for the Fitness & Wellness Professional

-If you haven’t yet read the first portion of this informational series, “What Abdominal Muscles Get Cut During a C-Section?”, consider visiting that article first.
+If you haven’t yet read the first portion of this informational series, “What Happens to the Abdominal Muscles During a C-Section”, consider visiting that article first.
+That article shows that abdominal muscles do indeed get cut during a c-section.
+This article will show specific kind of cuts, usual practices & procedures of C-section, and videos in the operating room.

 Historical Background